 Improving safety for people and wildlife

 Reducing wildlife-vehicle collisions while keeping habitat connected is a priority for Kootenay National Park.
-In 2013, 4.7 kilometres of wildlife exclusion fencing and three underpass crossing structures were constructed.
-A minimum of 6.5 km of additional fencing and at least four underpasses will be built in 2015.
+In 2013, 4.7 km of wildlife exclusion fencing and three underpass crossing structures were constructed.
+Over 10 km of additional fencing and six underpasses were built in 2015.

 Increase motorist safety by reducing the risk of wildlife-vehicle collisions.
 These collisions put motorists at risk of injury or death.

 Reduce the number of animals that are killed or injured.
 Wildlife-vehicle collisions in Kootenay National Park have been a growing hazard for motorists and animals.
 From 2003 to 2012, park staff recorded over 500 large animal deaths along the park’s highway.
-Even more wildlife-vehicle collisions are unreported.
+Many other wildlife-vehicle collisions remain unreported.